plone/documentation/develop/addons/components/genericsetup.rst

 .. deprecated:: 4.0.

-    Plone 5 no longer even reads this file, because ``Products.CMFActionIcons`` is not included.
+    Plone 5 no longer reads this file, because ``Products.CMFActionIcons`` is not included.
     The icons should go in ``actions.xml`` directly.